sabria23/Idg2671-project/README.md

-to run the server: make sure you are in the root direcotry and not inside backend nor frontend, in therminal type: npm run server
+to run the server: make sure you are in the root direcotry and not inside backend nor frontend, in the terminal type: npm run server
 - P.S. if that does not work it could be that you need to go to your Backend folder and then try running npm run server
 - we are using the ES6, so express is using in the package.json "type": "module"

-- if you making any changes in the .env, save the file and restart the server
+- if you make any changes in the .env, save the file and restart the server
+- Please use POSTMAN/thunder or whatever other api client checker before moving any further after creating routes 🥹🥹🥹

 instalations: we have:
 ## for front-end: